nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - There is also a higher age limit of 999 to provide you with more flexibility.

+- Duplicate phone numbers are allowed for cases like parents and children sharing a same number.

 - Fields in square brackets (e.g. `[ap/APPOINTMENT]`) are optional.

   </box>